Debt consolidation loans

 Who offers debt consolidation loans?

-Some lenders, such as Santander and Zopa, offer loans specifically for debt consolidation.
-Other providers, like M&S and Halifax, allow you to consolidate your debts with a personal loan.
+Some lenders offer loans specifically for debt consolidation.
+Other providers allow you to take out a personal loan for debt consolidation.

 When you use our loan eligibility checker, we’ll ask you what you want to use the loan for.
 Select debt consolidation from the drop-down menu.
 We can then show you loans you’re likely to be accepted for, from lenders that allow debt consolidation.